Teeth become loose when they no longer have support from the surrounding gums and bone. There are many possible causes of this and it’s never good.

 This usually happens while you are asleep.
 It can cause headaches and facial pain, as well as stretching of the periodontal ligaments.
 Those join the teeth to the jawbone.
 When they are stretched, teeth can become loose.

 The most difficult to prevent, injury is also a leading reason for teeth coming loose.
-Even completely healthy teeth can become damaged by trauma.
+Even completely healthy teeth can be damaged by trauma.
 This is because as you take a hit to your face, surrounding tissue gets harmed.

 The group that is most vulnerable to injuries are those who conduct a lot of physical exercise.
 Playing contact sports such as rugby or boxing puts you in the high-risk group.